-12 Secret Habits to a Happy & Healthy Life–What are the secrets to optimizing and living a happy and healthy life?
-Do you ever ask yourself if you have what it takes to be happy and healthy?
-Much of what makes us happy and healthy is thought to be directly linked to our daily habits and routines.
-Aside from the everyday stress that we encounter, our habits play a significant role in our overall health and well being.
+Do you have what it takes to be happy and healthy?
+Much of what makes us happy and healthy is now thought to be directly linked to our daily habits and routines.
+Aside from the everyday stress that we encounter, it turns out our habits play a significant role in our overall health and well being.

-How can you tell if your daily habits are what makes you happy and healthy?
-Like most of us, you probably have a lot on your plate.
-That alone places you under an immense amount of stress.
-Stress has been linked to an increased risk of infertility, heart disease, diabetes, anxiety, depression, accelerated ageing and premature death.
-Stress might also explain why you’ve been having frequent episodes of headaches.
+You probably have a lot on your plate.
+This can put you under an immense amount of stress.
+Unfortunately, stress has been linked to an increased risk of infertility, heart disease, diabetes, anxiety, depression, accelerated ageing and premature death.
+Stress may also possibly explain why you’ve been having frequent episodes of headaches.
 These are all reasons why managing stress is vital for your health and helps you to be more productive in the long run.
 The message here is: Find ways to help you relax and unwind and stick to them.

 Say “no” to dieting